📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 10 25 50

-Description The project is still live a the time of this submission.
-One of the key achievements so far has been the development of an in-house code to implement a particle-based modelling technique, namely smooth particle hydrodynamics, to simulate the nanoscale scratching process.
-The initial results suggest that simulated data are in line with experimental results published in the literature, opening the way for further investigations of the process mechanics until the end of the project.
-For example, the developed code is effective in investigating the thickness of the deformed layer for various scratching depths.
+Description One of the key achievements has been the development of an in-house code to implement a particle-based modelling technique, namely smooth particle hydrodynamics, to simulate the nanoscale scratching process.
+The results suggest that simulated data are in line with experimental results published in the literature, opening the way for further investigations of the process mechanics by the research community.
+This study also enabled the investigation of the impact of tooltip wear on both the scratching process and the resulting nanoscale grooves.
+Additionally, the novel code developed was used to examine how the tooltip influences groove dimensions, material removal, and the residual plastic strain in the scratched specimens.
+For practitioners, the study showed the importance of deploying an effective tip monitoring procedure

 Exploitation Route It is anticipated that this work will contribute to the wider application of smooth particle hydrodynamics as a valid simulation technique for a range of manufacturing processes.